Full disclosure: Elisabeth Weed is my agent. And she is a gem.

 EW: This happens a lot.
 I can tell that something is saleable, but still know I am not the right person to champion it.
 In one recent case, I declined representation, even though the author had two other offers and advised her on how to go about making a decision—I really wanted to see her find a great fit even though it wasn’t with me.

-Come back next Friday for part 2 of my interview with agent Elisabeth Weed, when we’ll discuss how to write a good query, what Elisabeth would like to find in her inbox and more!
+Read part two of my interview with agent Elisabeth Weed, HERE, when we’ll discuss how to write a good query, what Elisabeth would like to find in her inbox and more!